allenpetersen/adventofcode2017/README.md

 https://adventofcode.com/2017

-This code is written with extreme haste, please don't just too harshly.
+This code is written with extreme haste, please don't judge harshly.